 While a recent bigfoot sighting in southern West Virginia has gained national attention for its veracity, one investigator says it's no surprise, given the number of sightings he's cataloged in the southern mountains.

-Investigator Les O'Dell says he'll attest to the trustworthiness of a recent report of an encounter in October 2019 near Danese, just east of the New River Gorge National River, though it isn't the first time he's chronicled sightings in the area.
+Investigator Les O'Dell says he'll attest to the trustworthiness of a recent report of an encounter in October 2019 near Danese, just east of the New River Gorge National Park and Preserve, though it isn't the first time he's chronicled sightings in the area.

 Encounters have been reported with greater frequency in the southern state, he says, possibly because of the area's mountain landscape, part of one of the most densely forested regions in the Appalachian Mountains.